Is It Profitable to Test Patients Being Treated for Breast Cancer for Estrogen Metabolites?

 Read on if you’re interested in this topic, but the short story is that when on drugs like Tamoxifen, testing may be valuable and actionable.
 When patients are on strong aromatase inhibitors (which stop the creation of estrogens), testing may be of more limited value.

 Estrogens can cause proliferation by working at the receptor level.
 This is inhibited by drugs like Tamoxifen, BUT there is another mechanism potentially at work in terms of increasing cancer risks – estrogen metabolites.
 4-OH-estrogens are related to cancer risks by creating a quinone that can attach to DNA and actually break a piece off (guanine or adenine).
 This is the mechanism by which they (4-OH estrogens) are thought to increase the risk of certain cancers.
 My logic says that if you are “blocking” the cancer-causing action at the receptor level, you are still vulnerable to this other mechanism because overall estrogen levels have not been reduced.
 Testing metabolites makes sense in these people.
 If the patient is making an abundance of 4-OH estrogens, you might consider things like DIM (increases more protective 2-OH estrogens), products that help methylation (which gets rid of 4-OH estrogens before they can make a quinone and harm DNA) or glutathione (the last attempt to get rid of the quinone before it attaches to DNA).
-There may be other things that can also help (resveratrol, for example increases quinone reductase and theoretically could reduce DNA damage).
+(Note, however, that DIM and I3C may render Taxmoxifen less effective; thus caution is advised when using these compounds).1,2

 What about people on Arimidex?
 This is different, as I see it.
 Postmenopausal women with breast cancer may be put on aromatase inhibitors to block the production of estrogens from androgens.
 Their levels of estrogens are already pretty low, so this leaves their estrogens VERY low.
 This is true of estradiol and also the metabolites.
 Consider the following patient.
 If she was on Arimidex, causing VERY low estrogen levels, is it relevant that she makes more of the 4-OH-estrogens and 16-OH estrogens compared to 2-OH-estrogens?
 You expect about 70% 2-OH, 10% 4-OH and 20% 16-OH, but she only makes about 52% 2-OH and higher than expected percentages of the “bad” metabolites (24.5% 4-OH).